amankrsingh1812/OS-LAB/OS Lab 3/OS Lab 3 Report.md

     break;
 ```

-- `myproc()->pgdir` returns a pointer to the page directory of the process
+- `myproc()->pgdir` returns a pointer to the page directory of the process which is outer level of the 2-level page table in xv6 .
 - The function `rcr2()` returns the the virtual address which caused the page fault.
-- Note: Page directory is the outer level of the 2-level page table in xv6 .

 #### Allocating a new page